 Submit CSR to Microsoft CA using CertReq

-As organizations begin to harden certificate templates on their internal Microsoft CA authorities we are beginning to see more and more environments where Microsoft CA’s web enrollment option is no longer available for requesting certificates.
-In this post we review step-by-step how to submit CSR to Microsoft CA using certreq rather than web enrollment.
-Worry not, it is a 3-step walk in the park…
+As organizations begin to harden certificate templates on their internal Microsoft CA authorities we are beginning to see more environments where Microsoft CA’s web enrollment option is no longer available for requesting certificates.
+In this post we review step-by-step how to submit CSR to Microsoft CA using certreq when web enrollment is no longer available.
+Worry not, it is a 3-step walk in the park.

 Quick Steps